 One of them is biometryType, which indicates which biometry system (TouchID/FaceID/none) is enabled at the user's device.

 Like evaluatedPolicyDomainState, it starts at nil, requiring a canEvaluatePolicy or evaluatePolicy call to be filled.
 I personally use this property to change messages and errors, but it can be used to detect system changes as well.

 Due to possible stability issues, one could consider this a premature security measure.
 Because of that, consider if your app really needs this sort of protection - or even should have TouchID/FaceID support in first place.

-Contact InfoBruno Rocha is an iOS Software Engineer at iFood and is the developer of several open sources libraries like SwiftInfo and SwiftShield.
+Contact InfoBruno Rocha is an iOS Software Engineer at iFood and is the developer of open sources libraries like SwiftInfo and SwiftShield.